 All racers follow the same course, with the exception of part of the course for the 50 km runners.
+Trail Markings will consist of surveyors flags in the ground and yellow signage.

 The turnarounds for the shorter races (12 km, 26 km) will be clearly marked.
 Turnaround for the 12 km is at Aid Station #1 and turnaround for the 26 km is just past Aid Station #2.
+12 km, 26 km will run the course counter-clockwise, with aid stations in numerical order.

-The 50 milers will run the full course twice, while the 100 milers will run the entirety four times each in a clockwise direction.
+50 milers run the full course twice clockwise, while the 100 milers run the entirety of the course four times in a clockwise direction hitting aid stations in reverse order.